jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   .. code-block:: python

-    E    TypeError: unsupported operand type(s) for -: 'list' and 'list'
+    TypeError: unsupported operand type(s) for -: 'list' and 'list'

   Since I only need the first part of the list, I can get the specific item by using its index.
 Python uses zero-based indexing so the first item is at index ``0`` and the second item at ``1``.
 See :doc:`/data_structures/lists` for more
 * I add tests to ``test_string_split_method`` to test getting specific parts of the :doc:`list </data_structures/lists>` created from splitting a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_